-English Foundations TASC 2 is a course designed to prepare learners for the study of English TASC 3, English Writing TASC 3 and English Literature TASC 3.
+English Foundations TASC 2 is a course designed to prepare learners for the study of English TASC 3, English Studio TASC 3 and English Literature TASC 3.
+This would be particularly useful for students who want to improve their analytical essay writing skills.